 Sex characteristics refers to each person's physical features relating to sex, including genitalia and other sexual and reproductive anatomy, chromosomes, hormones, and secondary physical features emerging from puberty.
+32

 Secondly, there is no uniform terminology relating to diverse SOGIESC.
-In the languages of origin of many applicants for international protection, terminology is scarce and general, or may have
+In the languages of origin of many applicants for international protection, terminology is scarce and general, or

-&lt;sup>29 CoE, Because words matter, Glossary on sexual orientation, gender identity or expression and sex characteristics, n.d., [2020], url.
+29 CoE, Because words matter, Glossary on sexual orientation, gender identity or expression and sex characteristics, n.d., [2020], url.
 For more information on transgender persons, see EC, Legal gender recognition in the EU, June 2020, url; Kempen, W. van, and Ortiz, A., Transcript from the margins, September 2021, url, pp. 10-11.
-For more information on persons with intersex condition, see OII, OII Intersex network [website], n.d., url

-&lt;sup>30 ICJ, The Yogyakarta Principles Plus 10, 10 November 2017, url, p.
-6 negative connotations.
+For more information on persons with intersex condition, see OII, OII Intersex network [website], n.d., url 30 ICJ, The Yogyakarta Principles Plus 10, 10 November 2017, url, p.
+6 may have negative connotations.
 In some cultures, the terminology used does not correspond to the LGBTIQ identities (see the example of Senegal below).
-In addition, concepts, attitudes and terminology are not static and may change over time.
+In addition, concepts, attitudes and terminology are not static and may change over time.33

-&lt;sup>31 CoE, Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention), ETS 210, 11 May 2011, url, Article 3(c)
+31CoE, Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention), ETS 210, 11 May 2011, url, Article 3(c)

-&lt;sup>32 ICJ, The Yogyakarta Principles Plus 10, 10 November 2017, url, p.
+32 ICJ, The Yogyakarta Principles Plus 10, 10 November 2017, url, p.
 6